-Think about well-liked brands and why they're successful.
+Think about well-liked brands.
 What do they stand for and what's their promise?
 Successful brands connect with customers on an emotional level.
 Look online to identify businesses with successful brand identities and think about why they appeal.
 How does their choice of colours, imagery, typefaces, etc evoke their values?
 Now consider businesses with poor brands.
 Where does their branding fall short?
 Learn lessons from successful brands and avoid replicating the mistakes of others.

 Now think about your business.
 What are your core values?
 What promises do you make to customers?
 What is your unique selling proposition?
 What's your place in the market and which customers are you targeting?
 What are your key messages?
 How can your brand values be communicated visually?
 Remember, your business name has important brand implications too, so choose carefully.
 Scribble down your thoughts.
 Keep things simple, because successful brands can be summarised in a few words.